do2blehelix/the-ml-handbook/content/handbook/aws-infrastructure-essentials.md

 * Block Storage: divides the file into chunks of data to store
 * Object Storage: stores the entire file as a chunk of data

+EC2 Instance Store - form of directly attached storage. data is deleted if the EC2 instance stops

+EBS (Elastic Block Store) - similar to an external hard disk attached to the server

+### Policies

+When IAM policies are attached to IAM users, groups, and roles, the policies define which actions they can perform.
+IAM policies are not tied to any one AWS service and can be used to define access to nearly any AWS action.

+S3 bucket policies are similar to IAM policies, in that they are both defined using the same policy language in a JSON format.
+The difference is IAM policies are attached to users, groups, and roles, whereas S3 bucket policies are only attached to buckets.
+S3 bucket policies specify what actions are allowed or denied on the bucket.